 Deni Elliott, Chair, Professor and Eleanor Poynter Jamison Chair in Media Ethics and Press Policy

-Deni Elliott specializes in practical ethics.
-In addition to her writings in media ethics, she has published work relating to ethical issues and animals, government, higher education, philanthropy, research and teaching.
-Her recent books include Ethical Challenges: Building Your Ethics Toolkit, published through Authorhouse, The Kindness of Strangers, Philanthropy in Higher Education and Ethics in the First Person, A Guide to Teaching and Learning Practical Ethics, both published by Rowman & Littlefield.
-Dr. Elliott also works as the Ethics Officer for the Metropolitan Water District of Southern California.
-She received an undergraduate degree in communication with a minor in journalism from the University of Maryland, a M.A. in philosophy from Wayne State University and an interdisciplinary doctoral degree from Harvard University with a focus in teaching ethics.
+Deni Elliott specializes in ethics in public and professional life.
+Her work in media ethics includes well over 100 journal articles, book chapters and trade magazine pieces, as well as two books.
+Other published work in ethics addresses animal-human connection, government, higher education, philanthropy, research and teaching.
+Her recent books include a workbook, Ethical Challenges: Building Your Ethics Toolkit, and Ethics in the First Person: A Guide to Teaching and Learning Practical Ethics.
+Journalistic experience includes stints as ethics coach and general assignment reporter at the Philadelphia Inquirer and Louisville Courier Journal.
+She also produced and hosted a pubic radio show, Ethically Speaking.
+Dr. Elliott served as the Ethics Officer for the Metropolitan Water District of Souther California and has previously taught at Utah State University, Dartmouth College, and the University of Montana.
+She received an undergraduate degree in communication with a minor in journalism from the University of Maryland, the M.A. in philosophy from Wayne State University and an interdisciplinary doctoral degree from Harvard University.

 Phone: 727-873-4857.
 E-mail: Elliott@mail.usf.edu